bkorbsquare/Project-1/README.md

 ## Credits

-Thanks to the whole team for their expertise and patience (https://github.com/AbdirisakAbukar, https://github.com/CBshmear, https://github.com/S7440).
+Thanks to the whole group for their expertise and patience (https://github.com/AbdirisakAbukar, https://github.com/CBshmear, https://github.com/S7440), as well as TA's Emma Olson & Chris Stallcup.

 ## License